justin-dunham/chicken_lights/README.md

 I am hoping that Wyze will come out with a direct API to remove the requirement for IFTTT but as it stands there is no direct integration.

+## Feedback / Usage

+I have now used this solution for two months.
+Overall it has been working great,  there are a couple of small issues I would like to find a solution for.
+* When power is lost the light turns to an on state when restored, this seems like an option which should be configurable on the bulb
+* I run this is a cron job on a RasberryPi but it requires running 24-7